Adeline Keating: Life

 During World War One there was a shortage of men and Lee Neil recognised the ability of Keating.
 In 1919, she was paid three pounds per week and she sailed for Japan to purchase toys as stock for the company.
 She became the stores chief buyer which was a role normally held by a man.
-She was the highest paid Australian business woman and she treated Myers disrespectfully.
+She was the highest paid Australian businesswoman and she treated Myer disrespectfully.
 She was known for her tirades against him which included anti-semitic insults.
 However he did not sack her.

 She travelled for three-quarters of every year and she would return each Christmas to organise that year's toy display in the store.
 She went to the USA, Germany, the UK and other European countries.
-She was bought back in disgrace once but she kept her job.
+She was brought back in disgrace once but she kept her job.
 She began buying again in Japan.
 In 1932 she resigned and started her own manufacturing business.
 Keating died in the Melbourne suburb of Brighton.

 In 1987 Joan Hellegers' biography of her was published.
 It was titled "Against the Current: The Story of Adeline Keating."